AdeptLanguage/Bugs/README.md

 # Bugs
-Informal archive of previous and on-going bugs in the Adept compiler
+Archive of old bugs in the Adept compiler